This White Chocolate Peppermint Bark is so easy to make it’s barely a recipe. It’s a MUST for Christmas!

-In a bowl, melt the semi-sweet chocolate chips for a minute.
+In a bowl, melt the dark or semi-sweet chocolate chips for a minute.
 Remove and stir together with a spoon.
 The chips should melt after a few stirs but if not, microwave in 15 second increments until melted.

 Melt the white chocolate for 1 minute in the microwave.
 Remove and stir vigorously - the white chocolate should be melted and creamy.
 If not, microwave for another 15 seconds then stir again.
 White chocolate can seize up very easily so work carefully with it.
 Stir in the peppermint extract.
 Allow to cool for 1 minute.